xryanmason/tutorials/3. Using Javascript to Update the DOM/README.md

   }
 })
 ```
-2. Before quitting out of the tutorial due to being overwhelmed, go open the `index.html` file and use the WASD keys to move the white square around.
+2. Before quitting out of the tutorial due to being overwhelmed, go open the `index.html` file in your browser and use the WASD keys to move the white square around.
 2. Boy howdy, take a breath.
 We'll break it down.

 ## Exercise Recap